• Summer

 Instructions

-• Add the garlic, salt, black pepper, paprika, oregano, basil, marjoram (or Italian seasoning mix), tomato paste, diced tomatoes (undrained), and broth and stir to incorporate.
+• Add the salt, black pepper, paprika, oregano, basil, marjoram (or Italian seasoning mix), tomato paste, diced tomatoes (undrained), and broth and stir to incorporate.
 (I like to mash the paste with my spoon or spatula to blend it into the rest of the ingredients.)

 • Cook on high for 3-4 hours or low for 5-6 hours.